Rahad-Ullah/Yummy/README.md

 ## Project Description

-**Yummy** allows users to discover, share, and save recipes with ease.
+**Yummy** allows users to discover and share recipes with ease.
 From quick weeknight dinners to gourmet meals, users can explore a variety of recipes, upload their own creations, and engage with a community of food lovers.

 ### [Live Site](https://yummy-navy.vercel.app)